Port Townsend Film Festival: History

-The Port Townsend Film Festival is a 501c3 non-profit, now in its 17th year.
+The Port Townsend Film Festival is a 501c3 non-profit, and held the first festival in 2000.
 It occupies offices year-round in the historic Baker Block Building, at 211 Taylor Street, Suite 401-A, 98368.
-(360) 379–1333.
-From the beginning the Festival has maintained a film library of Festival films, available to members.
+360-379–1333.

-The Festival is juried each year by a team of film professionals.
-In 2016, and annually, PTFF will award "The Jim Ewing Young Director Award" in memory of Jim Ewing, one of the Festival's founders.
+The Festival is juried each year by a team of film professionals and awards "Best of" in 4 categories as well as other special recognition prizes.
+Since 2016, PTFF has awarded one film the "Jim Ewing First Feature Award" in memory of Jim Ewing, one of the Festival's founders.

-In 2014 the Festival began its "Film Fellowship" program, offered to one film professional needing several months of rent-free housing to work on a project.
+In 2014, the Festival began a "Film Fellowship" program, offered to one film professional needing several weeks to months of rent-free housing to work on a project.
+The program was revamped into the "Filmmaker in Residence" program in 2021.

-In 2013 the Festival began offering annual Festival scholarships (two-night free lodging and festival passes) to film and journalism students.
+From 2013-2019, the Festival offered annual scholarships (two-night free lodging and festival passes) to film and journalism students.

 The Festival also, from the beginning, has partnered with local non-profits at no charge, to provide films that help support their missions.

-The largest annual fundraiser for PTFF is held in late February or early March, with live music, dinner, drinks, and a simulcast of the Oscars.
+The largest annual fundraiser for PTFF was historically held in late February or early March, with live music, dinner, drinks, and a simulcast of the Oscars.
+The Annual Gala Fundraiser has been held as a kick-off to the Fall Festival since 2023.